llxzy/file-compress/README.md

 chmod +x run.sh
 ./run.sh
 ```
-to set the shell file as executable and run the script.
+to set the bash script as executable and run the script.